DavidAkabogu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - This script allows a file to emulate the permissions of a specified file.
 11-directories_permissions - This script adds execute permissions to all subdirectories of the current working directory for the owner,group owner and other users.
-12-directory_permissions - This script creates a directory with specified permissions
+12-directory_permissions - This script creates a directory with specified permissions 13-change_group - This script changes the group owner for a specified file